 Kevan is an illustrator of several award-winning books and a writer of future award-winning books, including FRANKIE STEIN, by Lola Schaefer, and TICKLE MONSTER, by Josie Bissett.
 He is frantically finishing the illustrations for a 2013 release of HALLOWEEN HUSTLE, by Charlotte Gunnufson.
 He also is a graphic designer, Flash animator, and birdwatcher.
 You can see some of his illustrations at www.kevanatteberry.com.

-Emily is responsible for updating the Chinook blog, doing her darndest to keep up with all your accomplishments and other tidbits pertaining to kid lit in our area and beyond.
+Emily works with Joni, doing her darndest to keep up with all your accomplishments and other tidbits pertaining to kid lit in our area and beyond.
 She is a Seattle native who went "abroad" to the East Coast, where she earned her BA in ancient Greek and her MFA in creative writing, did a stint as a "poetry fact-checker" at the (then-called) Atlantic Monthly, and returned home to the Seattle Weekly, where she ended up as managing editor.
 Now a freelance writer and book editor, she is also plugging away on a middle-grade novel while she sits in her car at her daughter's ballet school.
 (See what she will do so she won't be accused of being a Dance Mom?)
 She watches far too much television (research, people, research!) and lives near a lot of Ethiopian food with her husband, daughter, and canine son.

 Inside Story Chairperson